-- 2.30.15.2.1 The CONTRACTOR shall submit a Medical Loss Ratio Report monthly with cumulative year to date calculation.
+- 2.30.15.2.1 For the purpose of monitoring actual medical expenses, TennCare shall establish a Medical Fund Target by eligibility grouping for TennCare Select.
+The CONTRACTOR shall submit a monthly Medical Fund Target Report with cumulative year to date calculation.
 The CONTRACTOR shall report all medical expenses and complete the supporting claims lag tables.
 This report shall be accompanied by a letter from an actuary, who may be an employee of the CONTRACTOR, indicating that the reports, including the estimate for incurred but not reported expenses, has been reviewed for accuracy.
 The CONTRACTOR shall also file this report with its NAIC filings due in March and August of each year using an accrual basis that includes incurred but not reported amounts by calendar service period that have been certified by an actuary.
 This report shall reconcile to NAIC filings including the supplemental TennCare income statement.
-The CONTRACTOR shall also reconcile the amount paid reported on the supporting claims lag tables to the amount paid for the corresponding period as reported on the CONTRACTOR's encounter file submission as specified in Sections 2.30.16.3 and 2.23.4. - 2.30.15.2.2 The CONTRACTOR shall submit an annual Ownership and Financial Disclosure Report to TENNCARE.
-This report shall include full and complete information regarding ownership, financial transactions and persons as described in Section 2.21.9 and shall be submitted March 1 of each calendar year and at other times as required by TENNCARE. - 2.30.15.2.3 The CONTRACTOR shall submit its annual audit plan on March 1 of each year (see Section 2.21.10).
+The CONTRACTOR shall also reconcile the amount paid reported on the supporting claims lag tables to the amount paid for the corresponding period as reported on the CONTRACTOR's encounter file submission as specified in Sections 2.30.17.3 and 2.23.4. - 2.30.15.2.2 The CONTRACTOR shall submit an annual Ownership and Financial Disclosure Report to TENNCARE.
+This report shall include full and complete information regarding ownership, financial transactions and persons as described in Section 2.21.9 and shall be submitted March 1 of each calendar year and at other times as required by TENNCARE. - 2.30.15.2.3 The CONTRACTOR shall submit its annual audit plan on March 1 of each year (see Section 2.21.1.10).